SandraMavsar/AdventOfCode/README.md

 # 🎄 AdventOfCode 🎄
-My solutions for Advent of Code written in Python.
+Solutions for Advent of Code written in Python.

 :stars:[Advent of Code Website](https://adventofcode.com/):stars: